 The real issue here is not whether or not Americans are willing to accept practical fixes for the economy.
 It's that they are looking for something else.
 As I said above, white working class people aren't looking for practical solutions.
 They are looking for some version of America that doesn't exist.
 They don't want the world to change.
 They don't want equal rights for all races and religions.
 That would mean a risk that their own power will further diminish.
 They don't want better education.
 They want jobs for the uneducated.
 They don't want multiculturalism.
 They want their world to exist exactly as it is forever and ever.

 This mentality needs to stop.
 It needs to change.
 I'm tired of living in a country that is trying to preserve a way of life for a certain group of people.
 I'm tired of hearing how elections are lost because white, Christian, working class people "Want their country back."
 I'm tired of being told I don't understand working class people and that I'm an elitist.

 It's time for Real America to get real.

 I am not the only one who believes this.
 I am writing this post after seeing these pockets of dissension regarding the reason Trump won the election.
 There are many new voices coming out and saying the same thing I'm saying and saying it better.

 Real America needs to face a few truths if we are ever going to move this country in the right direction.

 If you think it's possible to keep every single undocumented immigrant from crossing the border, you had better think twice about the advantages.
 There are industries who - rightly or wrongly - rely on undocumented immigrant labor.
-This includes industries that affect your daily life like agriculture and meatpacking.
-If an impenetrable wall is built from edge to edge of the Mexican border, food prices will soar.
+This includes industries that affect your daily life like agriculture, meatpacking, and winemaking.
+If an impenetrable wall is built from edge to edge of the Mexican border, food prices could potentially soar.
 Will you just say that's Obama's fault?